miroslav-valsorim/Django-Alfa-Romeo-Web-App/README.md

 1. Clone repo: https://github.com/miroslav-valsorim/Django-Alfa-Romeo-Web-App.git
 2. Install requirements.txt: `pip install -r requirements.txt`
 3. DB:
-	- You can use the already done DB in folder sqlite3_pycharm (in case that the db in project folder is not available) with `superuser miro@abv.bg` `pass: miro`
+	- You can use the already done DB in folder sqlite3_pycharm (in case that the db in project folder is not available) with `superuser: miro@abv.bg` `pass: miro`
-	- Or you can migrate and make new DW:  `python manage.py migrate` and create superuser `python manage.py createsuperuser`
+	- Or you can migrate and make new DB:  `python manage.py migrate` and create superuser `python manage.py createsuperuser`

 ## License